 Speaking is a Gun is a four-piece outfit from Berlin, who now first come to prominence with their debut record, Fog over Brandenburg.
-These first recordings – among which are Rocketeer, Circles, Waveless and Nothing ever tasted so good – were conceived as a kind of communicating vessel connecting the pleasing isolation of a nicotine cloud and the subtle enthusiasm of a fusty looking V-neck.
+These first recordings – among which are Rocketeer, Circles, Signals and Nothing Ever Tasted So Good – were conceived as a kind of communicating vessel connecting the pleasing isolation of a nicotine cloud and the subtle enthusiasm of a fusty looking V-neck.

 Fog over Brandenburg, then, embodies the concise ongoing panache of bricklayer indie.
-An artsy collage of angles and booze.
-Speaking is a Gun is perhaps the finest band operating in your or anyone’s lifetime, and Fog over Brandenburg attests to this; one might say their album is the best 29 minutes and 18 seconds of 2017 thus far.
+An artsy collage of musical angles and booze.
+Speaking is a Gun is perhaps the finest band operating in your or anyone’s lifetime, and Fog over Brandenburg attests to this; one might say their album will never be the best 29 minutes and 18 seconds of the last six decades thus far.
+But they - maybe because they are somekind of naive, cruel-hearted and ruthless guys - would do so (of course) - anytime and anyhow.

 To this end, the punishing, aggressive solos mastered by guitarplayer Julian Reng scathe.
-Their gift of a rhythm section, drummer Sebastian Kuster and bassist Max Prieß, supply a percolating funk that builds the steady undercarriage of the songs, ensuring maximum dance-ability.
+Their gift of a rhythm section, drummer Vico Lumos and bassist Max Prieß, supply a percolating funk that builds the steady undercarriage of the songs, ensuring maximum dance-ability.
 Finally, the sometimes rough, sometimes magnetic yearning singing-voice of Florian Begenau guarantees the required last jump into a deeper and more tantalizing Pop-Universe.

 Give it a listen!
-Speaking is a Gun stuck to their guns, and with the upcoming six tracks, they have completed a real piece of fashion.
-The songwriting of rhythm guitar player Florian Begenau skyrockets us to a mysterious high altitude and the intense and marvelous tunefully production of Sebastian Kuster embeds all of this in an exciting wilderness of dub mix sounds with Southern Rock attitude.
+Speaking is a Gun stuck to their guns, and with the upcoming six tracks, they have (at least in their opinion) completed a real piece of fashion.
+The songwriting of rhythm guitar player Florian Begenau skyrockets us to a mysterious high altitude and the intense and marvelous tunefully pre-production of Max Prieß and various post-production-guys and -companies embeds all of this in an exciting wilderness of dub mix sounds with Southern Rock attitude.
 Like a sta-prest Jacques Brel, a George-at-Asda Roxy Music, or perhaps a socks-from-Tesco Bowie, it's Begenau’s poetry of uncontrolled daydreaming that allows them a secret shelter in these challenging times.

-Where Speaking is a Gun might go from here is anyone's guess, but Fog over Brandenburg is evidence that they are one rock band who is completely willing to conscientiously look the devil in the eyes.
+Where Speaking is a Gun might go from here is anyone's guess, but Fog over Brandenburg is evidence that they are one rock band who is completely willing to conscientiously look the devils of vibes & taste in the eyes.

 WHAT'S GOING ON